PlasmaFAIR/intro_to_automation/3_inputs/README.md

      to read
    - The [`type`][argparse_type] argument to `add_argument` can be
      used to ensure the value is converted to the correct type
+   - Make sure you add the `help` argument to each call
 3. Parse the arguments and pass them through to `flux_surface`
+4. Try running your program manually and playing with the inputs
+5. We've still got a hardcoded filename -- let the user optionally set it through a `--filename` argument, but have a sensible default.

 **Bonus:**

+- We always save the file and have to manually view it afterwards.
+Add a new argument to automatically display the plot before saving it.
+We want a flag that toggles on and off -- consult the `argparse` docs to see how to set the `action`.

+**Advanced:**

 - If you set a version for your package, add a `--version` argument with the `store_true` action.
 If this is set, print the version and